No pointless exercise in showmanship. Each tune seems to tell a story.

 About Martin Simon

-“A guitar virtuoso with a playful experimentation” (Music Zeitgeist), Martin Simon writes instrumental music with “subtle artistry and fragile emotions” (Jazz Corner).
+Martin Simon writes instrumental music with a “playful experimentation (Music Zeitgeist), subtle artistry and fragile emotions” (Jazz Corner).

 Guitarist and composer Martin Simon is best known for connecting contemporary jazz with classical and ethnic influences.
 Pursuing his passion for experimentation he often transforms simple motives into extended musical forms, infused with polyrhythms and spontaneous improvisation.

 After spending years in New York City, the Slovakia-born guitarist and composer Martin Simon has presented his work at various venues including Festival Transversal de Madrid in Spain, International Society for Improvised Music in Chicago, Festival de Jazz Centroeuropeo, the Presidential Palace of Poland, 25th anniversary of Polish Senate, 4-Trust Visegrad Project, Dynamic Visegrad Ceremony, Slovak Cultural Institute, Multicultural Festival Galicja, EU parliament celebration in Warsaw, among others.
 His Suita Slavicada has become his flagship repertoire after being premiered at the Warsaw Autumn International Festival of Poetry.

 He has performed with established musicians from different parts of the world like David Watson (John Zorn), Paul Steven Ray (Vernon Reid), Salim Washington (Kenny Garrett, Anthony Braxton), Chris Bacas (Buddy Rich), Jorge Amorim (Baden Powell, Al Foster), Arturo Martinez (Jose Greco), Alfonso Cid (Pilar Rioja), Carlos Hayre among others.

 Having, at the time, a strong bond with the New York’s Latin American and Flamenco scene, he recorded an acoustic guitar album Collage in a duet with a Honduran-Spanish guitarist Astor Escoto — described by MusikReviews as “one of the best contemporary world guitar albums of the decade”.
 In 2011 his composition Vision of Seven Keystones was nominated among the semi-finalists in the instrumental category of the American International Songwriting Competition /ISC/.